Beyond Frosting » Recipes » Desserts » Cupcakes » Lemon Blueberry Cupcakes

 1. Cut the butter into pieces.
 Using the paddle attachment, whip the butter for 5-7 minutes, scraping down the bowl occasionally, and beating until the butter looks light in color.

 2. Add 2 cups of powdered sugar and the vanilla extract and mix on low speed until incorporated, then increase the speed to high, and beat for approximately 60 seconds or until well combined.
 Scrape down the bowl.
 Add the remaining 3 cups of powdered sugar, lemon juice, and salt.
 Beat on low until the ingredients start to mix together.
-Increase speed to high and beat for another 2-3 minutes until it reaches desired consistency.
+Increase speed to high and beat for another 2-3 minutes until it reaches the desired consistency.

 To Assemble